 This is often not the right hire when:

-• You want a personal gatekeeper role with no operational authority
+• You want a gatekeeper role with no operational ownership

 • You need pure project delivery for a defined period

-• You are seeking a Director title as a signal, but want a Manager remit
+• You want a Director title but a Manager remit

-Decision rights and governance: what the role must own
+Decision rights and governance: what must be explicit

 • Approval thresholds for spend, contracts and adviser instructions